 Note: The tips below are primarily focused on Instagram and Facebook.
 However, most of these concepts can be applied to other social media platforms.

 Disclaimer: While I’m very engaged in politics, please note that I’m writing this post as someone who has never run for office nor been elected.
-The opinions & ideas shared below come from my experience as a social media consultant, an inquisitive voter, an obsessive consumer of political news & podcasts, and a campaign super volunteer.
+The opinions & ideas shared below come from my experience as a social media consultant, an inquisitive voter, an obsessive consumer of political news & podcasts, and a campaign volunteer.

 Part 1: The Power Of Social Media & Why Followers Matter